ehabqadah/Spark_Streaming_vs_Flink/README.md

 1. Change to the project directory
 2. run:  `mvn clean package`
-3. use eclipes to run code.
+3. use Eclipse to run code.

+## ADS-B messages Kafak Stream
+1. 'adsbFiles' config hollds the pathes of datasets to be streamed
+2. run -> 'kafka.datacorn.DatacornKafkaStreamProducer'